Knish: In Poland, Ukraine and Belarus

 In Ukrainian Galicia, knysh was a daily food of the local population and could have various fillings, such as cabbage and potatoes.
 Among Boykos from the Carpathian region, knyshes with boiled potato, buckwheat, or cheese were widespread and are still cooked in some places.
 In Hutsul territories, knyshes without filling were used during confession and on Christmas Eve, meanwhile filled ones would be consumed as ordinary food.
 In the Ukrainian part of Polesia, knyshes could be baked without a filling or stuffed with various ingredients such as onions, dill, cheese, salo, apples, pears, berries, and poppy seeds.
 In Chernihiv oblast, knyshes were traditionally baked with hemp seeds.
 In Dnieper Ukraine, a specialty known as knysh was more similar to a pancake.
 In modern-day Poltava region during the early 19th century, knyshes were baked from rye and buckwheat dough with an addition of pork lard.
 There and in nearby Chernihiv region, knyshes were baked by unmarried girls before the New Year and would be used during a ritual of searching for a potential husband.

+On May 31, 2022, knysz was included in the Polish List of Traditional Products in the category Confectionery and Bakery Products, described as "a kind of triangular or round pierog made of yeast dough, filled with buckwheat and mushrooms", "with the cross-section showing the structure of the dough filled with filling".
+They are slightly salty and their taste fragrance is typical of yeast bakery and the fillings used.
+There is a recorded legend that the name of the town of Knyszyn derives from the word knysz.